victorbofill/busmall/user_stories.md

 ### To-do User Stories for research app

 ### Stretch Goals
-As a market researcher, I want to see the most recent survey results as well as the total.<br/>
 As a market researcher, I want to be able to manually reset all data.<br/>
 As a market researcher, I want a setting that can hide/show the charts.
 As a customer, I want some background music to enjoy while I am taking the survey.<br/>